KRATSZ/CAPE-2023/Second round Team's solution/Readme in the second round.md

 # Introduce
-This folder includes the first round of teams' algorithm presentation presentations (PPT format), which are a good showcase of the teams' algorithmic design ideas and uniqueness.
+This folder includes the second round of teams' algorithm presentation (.ipynb format), which are a good showcase of the teams' algorithmic design ideas and uniqueness.

 The following is the introduction about the round and the team that won the championship
 ### The synbio challenges